Louisiana Election Center

-Bring one of the following (plus more if you're a fist time LA voter, see below):
+If you are voting in person in Louisiana (including during early voting), you must present one of the following forms of valid photo ID at the time you vote (plus more if you're a fist time LA voter, see below):

-If you don't have any of the above IDs, you can complete a sworn statement claiming that with your date of birth and your mother’s maiden name.
+If you don't have any of the above IDs, you can still cast a ballot by completing a sworn statement.

-If you registered to vote in Louisiana for the first time, submitted your voter registration application by mail; and you didn't provide your Louisiana driver's license or special ID number, or the last 4 digits of your Social Security number when you registered to vote, also bring a photo ID, utility bill, bank statement, or other government document that shows your name and address.
+If you registered to vote in Louisiana for the first time, submitted your voter registration application by mail, and you didn't provide your Louisiana driver's license or special ID number, or the last 4 digits of your Social Security number when you registered to vote, you will also need to bring a photo ID, utility bill, bank statement, or other government document that shows your name and address in order to vote.